dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 There is two ways to persist data in Docker: Volumes and Bind Mounts.

 ### Volumes
-We can create volumes, which are managed by Docker and will stick around beyond the lifecycle of a container.
+Volumes are managed by Docker and will stick around beyond the lifecycle of a container.
 We can create a named volume like this:

 ```
 docker volume create todo-db